Ian Gibson (politician): Parliamentary career

 Gibson was a member of the Manufacturing, Science and Finance union executive from 1972 to 1996 and joined the Labour Party in 1983 after seven years in the Socialist Workers Party.

 He unsuccessfully contested the marginal Norwich North constituency at the 1992 general election, losing to the Conservative incumbent Patrick Thompson by 266 votes.
 However, following Thompson's retirement, he won the seat at the 1997 general election with a majority of over 9,000.
 Gibson was successfully re-elected in 2001 and 2005, albeit with a reduced majority of between 5,000 and 6,000 at both elections.
 He made his maiden speech on 17 June 1997.

 Joining the Science and Technology Select Committee upon his election, Gibson used his platform to push the case for science and better cancer treatment.
 He chaired the committee from 2001 to 2005, despite opposition from Labour whips, as well as the All-Party Parliamentary Group on cancer.
 Gibson raised many medical and biological issues in the House of Commons, including Gulf War syndrome, which he urged the government to recognise.
 He later became a member of other committees, including the Innovation, Universities, Science and Skills Select Committee and the East of England Regional Select Committee.

 Although well-liked on all sides, Gibson was often in conflict with the Blair government and a problem for the government whips due to his left-wing views.
 He was a major campaigner against top-up fees for universities.
 He voted against parts of the government's counterterrorism legislation, leading him to clash with fellow Norwich MP Charles Clarke.
-He was also the coach of the cross-party parliamentary football team.
-From 1999 to 2005, he was the team's joint manager.
+He was also the coach of the cross-party parliamentary football team, and from 1999 to 2005 he was the team's joint manager.

 He suffered a minor stroke in September 2004 on a visit to Ramallah in the West Bank, leading him to call for stroke support to be prioritised by health services in the same way as cancer care.

 In 2006, he took part in a BBC television Inside Out programme, Clouds of Secrecy.
 The programme reported on the high incidence of oesophageal cancer in the Norfolk area and the possible link with secret experiments the Ministry of Defence carried out in the 1960s with poisonous chemicals.
 Gibson expressed the hope that further research might occur to establish whether there was a link between these tests and the high local rates of cancer of the oesophagus.
 In the same year, he attracted controversy after claiming inbreeding in his constituency may have played a part in its rising number of diabetes cases, but later apologised for these remarks.

 Gibson announced his intention to stand in the next election in 2006, stating that he would rather "die with my boots on and go missing in action than crawl into early retirement and wear slippers and pantaloons".